School Psychology: A Career That Makes a Difference

 The National Association of School Psychologists (NASP) sets standards for graduate preparation, credentialing, professional practice, and ethics.
 NASP reviews and either approves or accredits both specialist-level and doctoral programs that meet its graduate preparation standards.
 Whether a program is approved or accredited depends on the institution's affiliation with the Council for Accreditation of Educator Preparation (CAEP).
 Importantly for prospective students, NASP approval and NASP accreditation are considered equivalent for the purposes of NASP program review.
-Graduates of NASP-approved programs receive quality preparation across all domains of practice and can have a streamlined process for applying for the Nationally Certified School Psychologist (NCSP) credential.
+Graduates of NASP-approved and NASP-accredited programs receive quality preparation across all domains of practice and can have a streamlined process for applying for the Nationally Certified School Psychologist (NCSP) credential.

 What Credentials Are Required to Practice?

 One must hold the proper state-issued credential to practice as a school psychologist in any given state or territory.
 Specific requirements vary across states.
 Be sure to check credentialing requirements for the states where you want to work, and use NASP’s resource for state credentialing information.
 Also, visit the State Credentialing FAQs and the School Psychology Credentialing Fact Sheet to learn more about school psychology credentialing.